KarelPeeters/Kyanite/notes/Ideas.md

 * add available moves as output for regularization
 * add available moves as input for value head improvement
+* add move and repetition counters (to all games, not just chess)

 ### Tower